muja/go-exit/README.md

 import (
   "os"
   "github.com/muja/go-exit"
-  "fmt"
+  "log"
 )

 func main() {
   // Make sure we exit via the configurable exit module. defer exit.Exit()

+  // Enable recovering from panics: exit.Recover = true

   // You might register a panic hook that gets called in the Exit()
-  // function when the application panics, for example: exit.PanicHook = func(i interface{}) {
+  // function when the application panics, for example, the default hook: exit.PanicHook = func(i interface{}) {
-    fmt.Fprintf(os.Stderr, "Fatal error occurred: %v\n", i)
+    log.Printf("Fatal error: %v\n", i)
   }

-  // You can also disable recovering from panics altogether: exit.Recover = false

   // Set the status code (by default this is 0) exit.Status = 2